0xTrip/ExpertSolidityBootcamp/exercises/audit/AuditReportDogGame.md

 ```
 allows multiple versions of the compiler to be used, this could lead to unintended effects.

-## UI decides the 100 winners - ??
+## addWinners function is public - Critical

-How does the UI implement this, this may be a vulerability
+The UI seems to call the 'addWinners' function, this is public and can be called by anyonme from outside the UI to add any address as a winner.

 ## numberPlayers can be updated without sending any ETH - Critical